kjohnson/ninja-forms-dropbox-embed/README.md

-# ninja-forms-dropbox-embed
+# Ninja Forms Dropbox Upload URL

-A temporary solution to Dropbox File Uploads with the wrong URL.
+A temporary fix for the Uploaded Dropbox URL.